nebrius/simple-analytics/README.md

 The configuration file has five options:
 * siteName: The name of your website.
 This value gets put into the analytics page in a few places
+* rootUrlPath: The root url path for the analytics page (used for redirecting)
 * dataFile: Path to the JSON file that stores the page visit information
 * port: The server's listen port
 * logFile: The file to log to